-Figure 8: An example of intersected eigenvectors \vec{v}1 and \vec{v}2 of a nonlinear map defined by (34).
+Figure 8: An example of non-straight and intersected eigenvectors \vec{v}1 , \vec{v}2 of a nonlinear map given by (34).

 An in-depth discussion and analysis of the nonlinear maps and their phase portraits is omitted from this course.
 If you are interested in this topic one of our textbooks (K.T.
 Alligood, T.D.
 Sauer, J.A.
 Yorke, Chaos: An Introduction to Dynamical Systems, Springer, 2000) presents a good overview.